Harm Reduction Team

 Want to get involved?
 SUPHR gives Philadelphians access to naloxone and fentanyl test strips, and training on how to use them both.

-The Harm Reduction team regularly engages in community outreach and events through tabling, pop-up naloxone and fentanyl test strip trainings, and street-based outreach.
-For our pop-up events, staff will set up a table outside at a location identified as an area with limited naloxone access or high numbers of overdoses.
-Staff provides Narcan and fentanyl test strips along with quick demonstrations, and other useful supplies such as condoms, masks, hand sanitizer, and more.
+During pop-up events, staff set up a table outside at a location with limited naloxone access or high numbers of overdoses and provide naloxone and test strips along with quick demonstrations, and other useful supplies such as condoms, masks, hand sanitizer, and more.

 If you are interested in having a SUPHR table at your next community event, you can email overdose.prevention@phila.gov